Key Ideas

 How Can You Stay Warm During Power Outages?

 While preparation can help ensure you have the resources and equipment you need during the winter, once the power goes out, you will need to implement the right strategies to keep your family healthy and safe.
-Cold weather can lower your internal body temperature and damage your extremities.
-Knowing how to stay warm when the power goes out can keep you safe from hypothermia and frostbite until the heat can return.
+Cold weather can lower your body temperature and damage your extremities.
+Knowing how to stay warm when the power goes out can keep you safe from hypothermia and frostbite until heat returns.

 Dress in Warm Layers